Estimated reading time: 5 minutes

 Here are the four most common machine-guarding myths and the truths you need to know to protect yourself, your employees, and your coworkers from injury.

-Machines are Safeguarded Before They’re Shipped
+1. Machines are Safeguarded Before They’re Shipped

 Just because it’s shiny doesn’t mean it’s safe.

 To further complicate things, manufacturers have no obligation to outfit a machine with all the safety features required by local regulations.
-Adding this standard would raise the cost of the machine and blunt their competitive edge.
+Adding this standard would raise the cost of the machine and blunt its competitive edge.

-Old Machines are Exempt from New Safety Protocols
+2. Old Machines are Exempt from New Safety Protocols

 Safety standards are constantly evolving as we learn new techniques for guarding machines.